syoswaldcedric/motion-sensor/README.md

 - Less features and customization
 - programming UI directly in code
 - requires more code and time to achieve the same result

+**Data Storage:**

+1. Storage Format: (Excel/ Csv)

+- Data is stored in a dictionary and then converted to a pandas DataFrame.
+- The DataFrame is then saved to an Excel file using openpyxl.

+Cons:

+- Writing large files with thousands of rows may be slow or memory-heavy

+2. Csv: if Excel format is not achievable, then we will save the data to a csv file.